RageLeague/CrossCharacterCampaign/README.md

 ## CHANGELOG

+### Update 2

+* Changed all Sal's brawl grafts to the general series, so other characters can use them.

 ### Update 1

 * A new mutator called "Rewardable Coins".
 Enable this mutator to allow Rook to acquire non-default coin outside of his campaign!
 Coins will show up as a generic graft reward sometimes.